 May we pause and spend moments on the path of today . . .

 Every one of us has a story.
 Mine took a holy turn when the Father leaned down to mend a broken child in 1975.
 Rescued out of a desperate time as a young wife with three small children, one divine day my Woodstock lifestyle turned into a dramatic conversion – God does work in strange ways.

 I love journaling and have wildly recorded my journey for decades.
 It causes me to remember.
 My therapy is surfing through past writings to find a word of hope from yesterday to face my today.
 By breaking up the earth of life, I cultivate the victory moments from personal accounts of an ordinary family who met an extraordinary God.

 So I ask, where do you run when the predators of life come near?

-How can we learn to thrive and not merely survive those times?
+How can we learn to thrive and not merely survive the times?

 I know only One answer.

-The God of heaven.
-He whispers, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living, from the book of Psalms.
-The phrase believed to see has been the holy key to keep me from growing faint along my broken path.
-The One who holds the answer to the yet-to-be answered prayers.
-Psalm 27:13 goes on to say, Be strong and let your heart take courage.
+The God of heaven whispers through the Psalms, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living (:27:13).
+The phrase believed to see has been the holy key to keep me from growing faint along my broken path as I follow the One who holds the answer to the yet-to-be answered prayers.
+It goes on to say, Be strong and let your heart take courage.
 Wait for the Lord.

 Believing to see,